Tushar-1o1/Automated_Attendance_System/README.md

 - Real-time face detection using OpenCV's DNN face detector.
 - Face recognition with `face_recognition` library.
-- Attendance recorded and saved in a CSV file.
+- Attendance recorded and saved in a CSV file and MySQL database.
 - Supports multiple students with known face encodings.
 - Yearly attendance tracking in MySQL database.
 - Easily extensible with new faces/models.